LAPD captain's allegiances probed in tipoff to CBS exec

 From 2008 to 2014, Palka had provided private security for Moonves at the Grammy Awards, which CBS produced.

+She said she expects the scandal to have long-lasting repercussions, beyond victims who might be afraid to report assaults to the LAPD, as her advocates now reevaluate the relationships they have built up with local detectives.

+Palka, who retired last year as a commander, said in his LinkedIn profile that his style was based on building relationships with community groups, governments leaders and business owners.

-In Hollywood, Palka who stands well over 6 feet (2 meters) tall, was a public figure.
+In Hollywood, Palka who stands well over 6 feet (2 meters) tall, embraced his role with a large public presence.

-He was a frequent presence on the Walk of Fame, posing with celebrities like Jack Black, Carrie Underwood and Stacy Keach.
+He was a frequent fixture on the Walk of Fame, posing with celebrities like Lynda Carter, Jack Black, Carrie Underwood and Stacy Keach.
 He was personally thanked during Mark Hamill’s star ceremony and posed with Hamill, Harrison Ford and George Lucas.

 An attorney for Moonves and CBS did not return requests for comment Thursday, nor did Palka.